Package Management

 This is usually caused by a version mismatch between what the package expects and what is given by nix.
 You can disable version checking by “jailbreaking” the package.

-To jailbreak the package open Config/nix/nixpkgs-config.nix
+To jailbreak the package open flake.nix

 and append "google-oauth2"